Startups that ignore design are like chefs who ignore taste. You can serve it up to the customers, but no one’s coming back for seconds.

 I think this is one of the most under-appreciated practices in life: training your taste.
 It’s something I work on constantly as a communicator.
 I keep swipe files of great ads, lists of great films, documents of theatre shows.

 You should seek out design.
-And stories.
 Both good and bad.
 Being able to discern between them is how you grow.

 Your taste becomes the compass for your product.
-And the more refined it is, the better your instinct becomes for knowing when something is off, even before users tell you.
+The more refined it is, the better your instinct becomes for knowing when something is off, even before users tell you.

 Final thoughts

 Design isn’t optional.
-It’s not a finishing touch or a nice-to-have.
 It’s the invisible force shaping how people feel when they first meet your product, and whether they ever come back.

 Ignore it, and you risk building something clever that no one wants to use.
 But if you can embrace, you can tap into something far more powerful: trust, connection, and delight.

 Design is how you show your users you care.
-It’s how you turn a good idea into a great experience.
-So don’t treat it as decoration.
-Treat it as direction.
+It’s how you turn a problem into a great experience.
+Don’t let it kill your idea before it gets started.